BloodAxe/Kaggle-2024-CryoET/WRITEUP.md

 Final submission uses TensorRT for inference.

-Initially, I used `torch.jit` which was enough for start, but as the competition progressed I needed to speed up inference even more.
+Initially, I used `torch.jit` which was enough for start, but as we teamed up with @deiter a more efficient approach was needed.
-Then I used `onnxruntime` with `CUDAExecutionProvider` which gave me nearly the same throughput as `torch.jit`.
+I tried using `onnxruntime` with `CUDAExecutionProvider` which gave me nearly the same throughput as `torch.jit`.
 Finally, by enabling `TensorRTExecutionProvider` that leverages all the power of TensorRT I was able to achieve desired speedup of 200% compared to `torch.jit`

 The proces of going from individual checkpoints to TensorRT engine is multi-stage: